• Skip to primary navigation

 • ¼ cup Greek yogurt

-• 1 tablespoon flax seeds or chia seeds
+• 1 tablespoon ground flaxseeds or ground chia seeds

 • ½ teaspoon cinnamon